 When in an orienteering course, you are generally both in a race and honing your skills at reading maps.
 This is a way to get exercise as well as get some skill in wilderness survival.
 This can be an extremely fun way to gain experience in a VITAL skill in bug-out scenarios.
-As a matter of fact, if you decided to do some orienteering courses while wearing your BOB (bug-out bag), you would also get a real sense of what it would be like to bug out in a controlled wilderness environment.
+As a matter of fact, if you decided to do some orienteering courses while wearing your pack, you would also get a real sense of the wild a controlled wilderness environment.

 Prepare for Orienteering